FFI

 addr(CData $ptr)

-Returns C pointer to the given C data structure.
+Returns a C pointer to the given C data structure.
 The pointer is not "owned" and won't be free.
-Anyway, this is a potentially unsafe operation, because the life-time of the returned pointer may be longer than life-time of the source object, and this may cause dangling pointer dereference (like in regular C).
+Anyway, this is a potentially unsafe operation, because the life-time of the returned pointer may be longer than the life-time of the source object, and this may cause dangling pointer dereference (like in regular C).

 static int